PaulCollins99/Text-Editor-Project/README.md

 Delete before upload

-- redo how the drop down works
-- make the drop down options move text in
+- redo how the drop down works (remove shit code from wed, make the drop down options move text in)
-- add a service worker
+- add a service worker (use hsww in github folder)
-- add a way to save indentLog "fileName:"IndentLog
-- add previous version
+- re write how filemanager works to include previeous version (current: previous: store arrays containing Filename, content, indentLog)
-- explain how save files work
+- explain how save files work (write out in the readme how the filemanager system works)
-- add import
+- add import (import text file)